Jharrel Jerome & the Exonerated 5 Were the Real Winners of the Emmys

 During the big bash, Jharrel Jerome, who won an award earlier in the night for his portrayal of Korey Wise, posed for a pic with his fellow castmates Asante Blackk, Caleel Harris and Ethan Herisse.
 He also enjoyed the night with the Exonerated Five, who the cast portrayed in the mini-series, and hit up the dance floor.

 "Jharell Jerome was the hit of the dance floor and he was making dance circles all over the place," he said.
 "The floor was packed!
 He was dancing with his Emmy the crowd got really into it.
-At one point, Jharell and the original exonerated five guys all jumped into a big dance circle on the dance floor.
+At one point, Jharell and the original Exonerated Five guys all jumped into a big dance circle on the dance floor.
 They all linked arms and had a really fun special moment together with a cheering crowd surrounding them.
 Those guys all had the best night dancing for hours and hours with Jharell."

 Ava DuVernay, who directed the film, and a few of the film's other stars—including Niecy Nash, Blair Underwood and Freddy Miyares—were there, as well.